NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/fd.md

 In the model example below, we have a road represented with gray patches and a car on the road.
 We use the `set heading 90` code in our *setup* procedure to make sure that our car is heading towards east.
-Our model has 3 different go buttons: `go-slow`, `go-fast`, and `go-back`, each doing exactly what the name suggest.
+Our model has 3 different go buttons: `go-slow`, `go-fast`, and `go-back`, each doing exactly what the name suggests.